What to Do After a Car Accident That Was Not Your Fault

 • The location of the accident.

-When talking to anyone at the accident scene, avoid discussing fault.
-After the accident, the other driver’s insurance company may contact you.
+Be careful of what you say: When talking to anyone at the accident scene, avoid discussing fault.
+After the accident, the other driver's insurance company may contact you.
 If so, be polite, but be very cautious.
 Do not provide a recorded statement or sign anything without consulting your lawyer.
-Your own insurance policy probably requires you to report your accident to your insurance company, as well.
+Your own insurance policy probably requires you to contact your insurance company to report your accident, as well.
 If your insurer asks you to provide a statement, consult with a lawyer first.
 If you decide to give a statement without the guidance of counsel (which we would not recommend), do not discuss fault or say you were not injured.
 Simply state the facts.
 Even your own insurance company may try to downplay your injuries to pay less.

-You will probably discuss the accident with family or other people you trust.
+Do not talk with others or post on social media about the accident: You will probably discuss the accident with family or other people you trust.
 However, be aware that conversations with friends and the general public may not be confidential.
 Do not discuss your accident on social media.

-Do not discuss the accident with representatives of an insurance company without consulting with an attorney.
+Consult with a personal injury lawyer: Do not discuss the accident with representatives of an insurance company without consulting with an attorney.
 Do not sign papers or release forms without getting legal advice first.
 For example, signing a medical authorization gives others access to all of your medical records, including those before your accident.

-<iframe width="200" height="113" src="https://www.youtube.com/embed/Drxhk2Bidrs?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen title="Chicago Car Accident Lawyer"></iframe>
+<iframe width="200" height="113" src="https://www.youtube.com/embed/Drxhk2Bidrs?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen title="Chicago Car Accident Lawyer"></iframe>

 What Is a Car Accident Lawsuit?

-What Damages Can I Collect?
+What Damages Can I Collect from the At-Fault Driver?

 If you were in a car accident that was not your fault, you have a legal right to seek compensation for any losses resulting from the accident, such as: